ahkharsha/briXchange-emc/project documentations/tokenomics__aiabricks.md

-# **AIABricks Tokenomics**
+# **briXchange Tokenomics**

 ## **1. Introduction**

-As **AIABricks** continues to develop and move towards full-scale implementation, the tokenomics structure will be crucial to its success.
-By utilizing the **EMC** token on the Polygon blockchain, **AIABricks** will create an efficient, scalable, and secure ecosystem that incentivizes participation, facilitates transactions, and ensures long-term sustainability.
+As **briXchange** continues to develop and move towards full-scale implementation, the tokenomics structure will be crucial to its success.
+By utilizing the **EMC** token on the Polygon blockchain, **briXchange** will create an efficient, scalable, and secure ecosystem that incentivizes participation, facilitates transactions, and ensures long-term sustainability.

 ---